xmtp/xmtp-dot-org/docs/contribute.md

 We encourage pull requests (PRs) from the community, but we suggest that you start with a feature request or a post to the [XMTP Community Forums](https://community.xmtp.org/) just to do a temperature check.
 For example, if the PR involves a major change to the XMTP protocol, it must be fleshed out as an [XMTP Improvement Proposal](https://github.com/xmtp/XIPs/blob/main/XIPs/xip-0-purpose-process.md) before work begins.

-If your PR to a repo in the [XMTP](https://github.com/xmtp) or [XMTP Labs](https://github.com/xmtp-labs) GitHub org is meerged you're eligible to claim this [XMTP contributor POAP](https://www.gitpoap.io/gp/1042).
+If your PR to a repo in the [XMTP](https://github.com/xmtp) or [Ephemera](https://github.com/xmtp-labs) GitHub org is meerged you're eligible to claim this [XMTP contributor POAP](https://www.gitpoap.io/gp/1042).

 ## XMTP Improvement Proposals